 (d) Controls over Outsourced Activities - documented outsourcing agreements and Service Level Agreements ("SLAs") set out the terms of the arrangement and the relationship between the Company and its outsourced providers.
-Conformance by outsourcer services to these agreements is monitored by a business owner within the Company who reports, by exception, to the CRO and to the Audit Committee and the Board as required.
+Conformance by the outsourced service supplier to these agreements is monitored by a business owner within the Company who reports, by exception, to the CRO and to the Audit Committee and the Board as required.
 Internal control is, to a varying degree, the responsibility of everyone within the Company and is therefore an explicit or implicit part of everyone's job description.
 All staff produce information used in the Internal Control System and / or perform control actions.

-All areas of the business have a responsibility to inform the Internal Audit Function, CEO and CRO of deficiencies in controls, losses that are sustained, or a definite suspicion concerning irregularities.
+All areas of the business have a responsibility to inform the Internal Audit Function, CEO, CRO and Compliance Manager of deficiencies in controls, losses that are sustained, or a definite suspicion concerning irregularities.